How to Use ChatGPT with StreetSpring for Business Location Research

 (average [RATING] stars) and my opportunity here?

-Use this when rent is flagging as a risk factor and you want to understand how much it matters and how to negotiate.
+Use this when rent is flagging as a risk factor and you want to use the StreetSpring data as evidence in landlord negotiation.

 StreetSpring shows a survivability score of [SCORE] for a [BUSINESS TYPE] at